labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 Completion calcul is as follow :

-nb_of_hit = number of gene with blast hit between antiSMASH predicted region and MIBiG Region
+nb_of_hit = number of genes with blast hit between antiSMASH predicted region and MIBiG region

-nb_of_mibig_gene = number of MIBiG gene (all of them) in the MIBIG curated region
+nb_of_mibig_gene = number of MIBiG genes (all of them) in the MIBIG curated region

 .. math:: nb_of_hit/nb_of_mibig_gene